Welcome! Please have a look at 2022 summer schedule for our plans for team practice this year.

 If you’re brand-new to the sport, get to the place where you can run 2-3 miles without stopping.
 Running that far is one thing, running without stopping is another.
 If you can do that, you’ll survive!

 The cost is usually around $100 for the first year (1st year has extra cost of running singlet).
-Fees go to USATF registration and meet costs and a little extra for admin misc.
+Fees go to USATF registration and meet costs and a little extra for miscellaneous admin expenses.

-Meets vary, but if you look at the current meet schedule you get a flavor of what to expect.
-The goal is to create a “varsity sport” for homeschool cross country runners, so we look for reasonable cost and travel and good competition.
+Our competitions (“meets”) vary; we will work to keep our meet schedule up to date with what we have planned.
+Our goal is to balance family involvement with creating a “varsity sport” for homeschool cross-country runners, so we look for reasonable cost and travel and good competition.

 We aim to peak for the state meet in October and the national meet in November.
 That means we don’t want to kill ourselves in August and September.
 Which is good, because the heat and humidity in August are brutal.